19 Great Inventions That Revolutionized History and Changed the World

 17. The Airplane (1903) – Making the Flying Dream Come True

 Leonardo da Vinci was one of the visionaries who believed that powered flight was possible.
 He made several designs for flying machines, although there is no evidence that any were actually constructed.

-Many other flying machines were dreamed up since da Vinci's time, and powered flight was achieved thanks to the work of countless inventors over the centuries.
-It was the Wright Brothers who became the first people to achieve controlled, powered flight.
+Many other flying machines were dreamed up since da Vinci's time, and the powered flight was achieved thanks to the work of countless inventors over the centuries.
+It was the Wright brothers who became the first people to achieve controlled, powered flight.
 Beginning with their work on gliders, the duo's success laid the foundation for modern aeronautical engineering by demonstrating what was possible.

-18. Transistors (1947) – The Secret of Modern Day Computing
+18. Transistors (1947) – The Secret of Modern-Day Computing

 The electronics age owes its inception to transistors used to amplify electric signals.
 These replaced the bulky vacuum tubes that came before.